CLRX/CLRX-mirror/doc/GcnMemHandling.md

 ### Flat addressing

 By default, FLAT instructions read or write values from main memory.
-Special register FLAT scratch defines size and offset of scratch buffer to access scratch space for current wave.
+Special register FLAT_SCRATCH defines size and offset of scratch buffer to access scratch space for current wave.
 Bit fields:

  Bits  | Description
 -------|-------------------------------------
  0-23  | Scratch offset without first 8 bits
  32-50 | Scratch size in bytes.

+In GCN 1.4 (GFX900, VEGA) architecture FLAT_SCRATCH is 64-bit address of scratch buffer.

 The base addresses to access scratch and LDS must be given by driver to some user place.